n0Trader/TDI/README.md

 # TDI - Trading Data Interface
 Generic interface to retrieve trading data, inspired by **[DBI](https://dbi.r-dbi.org/)**.

-The generic interface has a first draft implementation for the Yahoo Finance API and IEX Cloud API.
+The generic interface has a first draft implementation for the Yahoo Finance API, IEX Cloud API and FRED Economic data API.
+For now the generic **Trading Data Interface** and its first implementation are developed into the TDI package.
+The objective is to later split the generic interface and the API implementations into different packages.

 The code is in initial development (alpha), and suggestion or contributions are welcome.